 Before you do anything else, make sure your WordPress site has a reliable and full-featured eCommerce plugin.
 The holidays will be a stressful enough time, so the more control you have over your site’s sales, the easier it’ll be to navigate it.

-WPMU DEV’s MarketPress plugin is a good one to look at if you don’t already have one.
-In fact, if you do use this plugin, you’ll be able to knock out a number of other tips I’ve included below, like shopping cart monitoring, secure payment gateways, related product promotion, and more.
+WooCommerce is a good plugin to look at if you don’t already have one.
+With a store built on an eCommerce platform like WooCommerce, you’ll be able to knock out a number of other tips I’ve included below, like shopping cart monitoring, secure payment gateways, related product promotion, discount coupons and gift cards, and more.

 2. Use a Secure Payment Gateway

 It’s no secret how profitable the holiday season has become for online retailers.
 So, it’s hard to imagine that hackers aren’t lying in wait, hoping to crack into as many websites—and customers’ private information—as possible while you’re busy selling.
 One way to fend these attacks off is by using a secure and reliable payment gateway.

 Another way to tighten up security around the holidays?
 Get an SSL certificate and give your site another layer of encryption to keep hackers out—and let customers know you’re doing your due diligence to keep them safe.
 In fact, if your site is not using SSL, you shouldn’t be selling online.

 4. Speed up and Secure with a CDN